-This chapter describes how you configure the appearance of an integrated Excel workbook using styles that the Oracle ADF Desktop Integration module defined and that you define in Excel.
+This chapter describes how you configure the appearance of an integrated Excel workbook using styles that ADF Desktop Integration defined and that you define in Excel.
 The chapter also discusses how you can use EL expressions to dynamically apply styles to Oracle ADF components in a workbook at runtime.

-- Section 9.1, "Introduction to Configuring the Appearance of an Integrated Excel Workbook" - Section 9.2, "Working with Styles" - Section 9.3, "Applying Styles Dynamically Using EL Expressions" - Section 9.4, "Using Labels in an Integrated Excel Workbook" - Section 9.5, "Using Styles to Make Integrated Excel Workbooks Usable" - Section 9.6, "Branding Your Integrated Excel Workbook" - Section 9.7, "Changing an Integrated Excel Workbook at Runtime"
+- Section 9.1, "Introduction to Configuring the Appearance of an Integrated Excel Workbook" - Section 9.2, "Working with Styles" - Section 9.3, "Applying Styles Dynamically Using EL Expressions" - Section 9.4, "Using Labels in an Integrated Excel Workbook" - Section 9.5, "Using Styles to Improve the User Experience" - Section 9.6, "Branding Your Integrated Excel Workbook" - Section 9.7, "Using Worksheet Protection"